lmhale99/iprPy/README.rst

 Documentation
 -------------

+**NOTE**: The current documentation is old and will be updated for version 0.8 over the next few weeks.

 Demonstration versions of all implemented calculations can be found in docs/demonstrations.

-New documentation can be found in the docs/html folder.
+Documentation can be found in the docs/html folder.
 You will have to download the repository to view them as GitHub shows the raw html.
 Permanent URL for the code coming soon.